 The addictions counseling certificate is designed to provide specialized training for students who wish to work with individuals in the broad area of addictions.
 These students will be trained to work with a wide range of issues but will receive specific training related to human addictions that is grounded in Christian theology.
-For this certificate, any four of the following courses are required.
-Up to two of the four courses may be original, independent studies.
+It is also recommended for students in this certificate program to complete at least one rotation (i.e. 3 months) of Practicum, Internship I, or Internship II at a site that primarily focuses on addictive disease treatment.
+For this certificate, five of the following courses are needed, 4 of which are required.
+One of the five courses may be original, independent studies.

-CED6832 Addictions Counseling: An Integrative Approach

-to Assessment and Treatment (required)

-CED7532 Sexual Dysfunctions, Addictive, Compulsive &

-Paraphilic Sexuality (prerequisites apply)

-CED7582 Advanced Sexual Addictions Counseling

-(prerequisites apply)

-CED7852 Eating Disorders: Etiology, Assessment, and

-Counseling Interventions

-CEDI7802 Original Independent Study (may be repeated

-once)

-CED7162 Psychopharmacology for Therapists
+CED6832 Addictions Counseling: An Integrative Approach to Assessment and Treatment (required) CED7832 Advanced Addictions Counseling (required) CED7161 Introduction to Psychopharmacology for Counselors (required) CED7171 Advanced Psychopharmacology for Counselors (required) CED7582 Advanced Sexual Addictions Counseling (prerequisites apply) CED7852 Eating Disorders: Etiology, Assessment, and Counseling Interventions CEDI7802 Original Independent Study (may be repeated once)